 Pier Angeli (billed under her real name, Anna Maria Pierangeli)

-Pier and Collette in publicity stills.
-That scene is in the film (see the final capture of the Pier Angeli series above), but these particular shots must have been posed on the set.
+And here are Pier and Collette in publicity stills.
+That scene is in the film (see the Pier Angeli series above), but these particular shots must have been posed on the set.
 Pier is the one with glasses!